 Baron Spire reflected on Baron Lake #66029 Purchase

 There are many possibilities for exploration from the lake.
 A short climb behind the camps offers great views down to the lower lake, and Baron Creek Valley with the imposing bulk of Baron Peak dominating the scene.
 Monte Verita and Wabonnet Peaks offer exciting scrambling and climbing routes.
 Hiking around the shore you can also climb back to the upper lake for a pleasant loop trip.
 Of course, you also can just sit and enjoy the view or try your luck at fishing.

 Photographing at Baron Lakes Sawtooth Mountains

 Since this was my first visit my goal was to photograph the classic view of Baron Lake with Monte Verita in the background.
 It doesn’t get much better than that.
 I just had to scout out the best compositions and wait for some good light.

 Milky Way over Baron Lake #66011 Purchase

-Evening was pleasant, but there was very little light illuminating the spires of Monte Verita.
+The evening was pleasant, but there was very little light illuminating the spires of Monte Verita.
 It became apparent that at this time of year the best light would come in the morning.
-After sunset I took the opportunity to do some night photography.
-The location was perfect, since the Milky Way was just to the left of Monte Verita at a pleasing angle.
+After sunset, I took the opportunity to do some night photography.
+The location was perfect since the Milky Way was just to the left of Monte Verita at a pleasing angle.

-At sunrise there was a very attractive sprinkling of small puffy clouds reflected in a mirror smooth lake surface.
+At sunrise, there was a very attractive sprinkling of small puffy clouds reflected on a mirror-smooth lake surface.
 As the sun rose the clouds were continually changing patterns, keeping me busy photographing Rorschach-like compositions.